memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/match.md

 +---------+
 ```

-### 2.6 Match on a relationships with multiple types
+### 2.6 Matching on relationships with multiple types

 To return relationships with any of the specified types, the types need to be chained together with the pipe symbol `|`.